firedrakeproject/firedrake/docs/source/solving-interface.rst

 As well as physics-based Schur complement preconditioners for block systems, PETSc also allows us to use preconditioners formed from block Jacobi (``'pc_fieldsplit_type': 'additive'``) and block Gauss-Seidel (``'multiplicative'`` or ``'symmetric_multiplicative'``) inverses of the block system.
 These work for any number of blocks, whereas the Schur complement approach mentioned above only works for two by two blocks.
+There is also a :doc:`separate manual section <matrix-free>` on specifying preconditioners that require auxiliary operators.

 Recursive fieldsplits
 +++++++++++++++++++++